YanchaoSongYS/yanchaosong/content/authors/admin/_index.md

       - Collected the traffic accident data from Kunshan Traffic Police Department, on which build the multidimensional association rule model of traffic accidents.
       - Developed the analysis system of association factors in traffic accidents, which could mine the conditional factors of traffic accidents.
       - Present corresponding preventive measures to reduce the traffic accidents based on research findings.
+      Predicting Future Driving Risk of Crash-Involved Drivers (_Team Leader_)
+      - Led a team to design the whole machine learning framework of driving risk predict model.
+      - Defined driving risk based on prior violation and crash records of drivers.
+      - Applied a feature selection procedure based on the random forest technique to extract significant risky driving factors.
+      - Developed a reliable and explicable machine learning model to predict the future driving risk of crash- involved drivers.

 # Skills